wlads/reefpoints/_posts/2013-01-09-building-an-ember-app-with-rails-api-part-2.md

 ![Show](http://i.imgur.com/8VCIi.png)

 Hooray!
 But wait, as Rails devs we love to be [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself) and the routes have a perfect candidate for this.
-We can create a base route class that our to Users routes can inherit from:
+We can create a base route class that our `Users` routes can inherit from:

 {% highlight coffeescript %}
 App.UsersRoute = Ember.Route.extend